WebexCC-SA/LAB-2857/docs/05-backend.md

 ## Check your Database record

-You should be able to get your new customer details using this API request:
+You can get your new customer details using this API request:

 ```
 curl --request GET \